Blogging the ALA Privacy Panel

 I was invited to be a blogger for the Privacy: Is it Time for a Revolution? panel happening this Sunday from 1:30-3:00 in room 201D at the convention center.
 Speakers will be Cory Doctorow, Dan Roth from Wired, and Beth Givens, the director of the Privacy Rights Clearinghouse.
 This is supposed to be a “debate” but I really sort of think it’s mostly going to be a discussion of the erosion of the idea of privacy and what librarians are or should be doing about it.
 I’m looking forward to hearing it all three of these speakers have years (decades?) of experience and sharp minds.
 Cory I know is an engaging and at times provocative speaker.

-I’m assuming they got some grant money for this, because I got a very slick looking concept paper about the idea with a lot of good backgrounder information (email me if you’d like me to send you a copy) and they ponied up money for a domain: PrivacyRevolution.org.
-Unfortunately, the domain has been parked at GoDaddy until pretty much today, so my blogging about it is going to be minimal since I’m getting on a plane in 12 hours and will have minimal net access until sometime Friday.
+I’m assuming they got some grant money for this, because I received a very slick-looking concept paper about the idea, complete with comprehensive background information (email me if you’d like a copy).
+Interestingly enough, it arrived on the same day I stumbled upon an article on 99Bitcoins crypto betting sites — highlighting how privacy and transparency are becoming key topics even in niche areas of the digital economy.
+They also ponied up money for a domain: PrivacyRevolution.org.
+Unfortunately, the domain has been parked at GoDaddy until pretty much today, so my blogging about it will be minimal since I’m getting on a plane in 12 hours and will have limited net access until sometime Friday.
 There is a survey there that I encourage you to take.

 You can also follow their twitter stream and they will be following the Librarian Society of the World Meebo chatroom.
 I’ve offered to pose some questions to the panelists from people who can’t be there [i.e. you, dear readers] though I’m a little worried this is late in the game for anyone heading to ALA.
 In any case, if there is a privacy-and-librarians topic that you are dying to ask a question about to these panelists, please put it in the comments here and I’ll be happy to do my best.
 Jenny Levine is the other guest blogger so stay tuned here and there for more information about this as it comes in.